Iapetus-11/Villager-API/README.md

-# mc-util-api
+# Villager-API
-A Minecraft related API, designed to be used by Villager Bot
+A Minecraft (and other things) related API, designed to be used by [Villager Bot](https://github.com/Villager-Dev/Villager-Bot)